Yann-Wang/react-watermark-component/README.md

 - `react-watermark-component` is a component that can generate a water mark background image.
 - this react component is from an internal project of youzan company.

+### feature
+- the arrangement is oblique
+- security defense -- prevent somebody from deleting the watermark dom, or modifying the style attribute
+- support securityAlarm callback -- it will be revoked when the watermark is attacked
+- support to configurate the style of watermark text, such as the font, rotate angle, chunkWidth, chunkHeight.
+- the watermark is draw by canvas

 ### install